 Graduate Diploma of Professional Supervision

-The Graduate Diploma of Professional Supervision may be ideal for you, if
+The Graduate Diploma of Professional Supervision is not offered to international students.

-Applicants whose entry qualifications were obtained in an institution where English is not the language of instruction normally will be required to demonstrate competency in English by an IELTS (or equivalent) result of 7.0 in all bands of the test and may be required to attend such English language courses as prescribed by the Sydney College of Divinity.
+Applicants whose entry qualifications were obtained in an institution where English is not the language of instruction normally require a minimum IELTS (or equivalent) score of 7.0 in all bands of the test.

 * If either of the two compulsory units have been completed in the award used for admission into the Graduate Diploma of Professional Supervision they are to be replaced with one or two elective units respectively

-The Course must include at least one 9600-series unit.
+The Course must include at least one 9200-series unit.

 - specialised theoretical and technical knowledge related to the practice of professional supervision to aid in the development of high quality, ethical and safe practitioners in ministry, community work and allied people helping professions.

 - an advanced and integrated understanding of the principles of inquiry and methods applicable to supervision theory and their application to real-world professional practice.